nelsonjchen/nanoc-foundation-blog/README.md

 # Current Status

 * Good enough start for a brochure site.
-* Blogging infrastructure in progress.
+* Blogging infrastructure hacked out enough.
+* Work on optimization like using native gems.